Panavia Tornado: Upgrades

-BAE Systems announced that, in December 2013, it had test-flown a Tornado equipped with parts made with 3D printing equipment.
+BAE Systems announced that, in December 2013, it had test-flown a Tornado equipped with parts made by 3D printing.
 The parts included a protective cover for the radio, a landing-gear guard and air-intake door support struts.
 The test demonstrated the feasibility of making replacement parts quickly and cheaply at the air base hosting the Tornado.
-The company claimed that, with some of the parts costing less than £100 to manufacture, 3D printing already resulted in savings of more than £300,000 and would offer further potential cost savings of more than £1.2 million through 2017.
+The company claimed that, with some costing less than £100 to make, 3D printing of parts had saved more than £300,000 which potentially could reach more than £1.2 million by 2017.

 Operational history

 German Air Force (Luftwaffe)

 The first Tornado prototype made its first flight on 14 August 1974 from Ingolstadt Manching Airport, in West Germany.
 Deliveries of production Tornados began on 27 July 1979.
 The total number of Tornados delivered to the German Air Force was 247, including 35 ECR variants.
 Originally Tornados equipped five fighter-bomber wings (Geschwader), with one tactical conversion unit and four front-line wings, replacing the Lockheed F-104 Starfighter.
 When one of the two Tornado wings of the German Navy was disbanded in 1994, its aircraft were used to re-equip a Luftwaffe's reconnaissance wing formerly equipped with McDonnell Douglas RF-4E Phantoms.

 14 German Tornados undertook combat operations as a part of NATO's campaign during the Bosnian War.
 The Tornados, operating from Piacenza, Italy, flew reconnaissance missions to survey damage inflicted by previous strikes and to scout new targets.
 These reconnaissance missions were reportedly responsible for a significant improvement in target selection throughout the campaign.

 In 1999, German Tornados participated in Operation Allied Force, NATO airstrikes against the Federal Republic of Yugoslavia during the Kosovo War.
 This was Germany's first offensive air mission since World War II.
 The ECR aircraft escorted various allies' aircraft while carrying several AGM-88 HARM missiles to counter attempted use of radar against the allied aircraft.
 During the Kosovo hostilities, Germany's IDS Tornados routinely conducted reconnaissance flights to identify both enemy ground forces and civilian refugees within Yugoslavia.
 The German Tornados flew 2108 hours and 446 sorties, firing 236 HARM missiles at hostile targets.

 In June 2007, a pair of Luftwaffe Tornados flew reconnaissance missions over an anti-globalisation demonstration during the 33rd G8 summit in Heiligendamm.
 Following the mission, the German Defence Ministry admitted one aircraft had broken the minimum flying altitude and that mistakes were made in the handling of security of the summit.

 In 2007, a detachment of six Tornados of the Aufklärungsgeschwader 51 "Immelmann" (51st reconnaissance wing) were deployed to Mazar-i-Sharif, Northern Afghanistan, to support NATO forces.
 The decision to send Tornados to Afghanistan was controversial: one political party launched an unsuccessful legal bid to block the deployment as unconstitutional.
 In support of the Afghanistan mission, improvements in the Tornado's reconnaissance equipment were accelerated; enhancing the Tornado's ability to detect hidden improvised explosive devices (IEDs).
 The German Tornados were withdrawn from Afghanistan in November 2010.